75lb/command-line-args/doc/option-definition.md

 ]
 ```

-Note, examples 1 and 3 below demonstrate "greedy" parsing which can be disabled by using `lazyMultiple` instead.
+Note, examples 1 and 3 below demonstrate "greedy" parsing which can be disabled by using `lazyMultiple`.

 | #   | Command line | .parse() output |
 | --- | ------------ | ------------ |